trufflesuite/truffle/packages/dashboard-hardhat-plugin/README.md

 ## Setup

 This extension assumes you have `truffle` installed (either globally or in a local project context).
 If not, you can install it with `npm i -g truffle`.
 Beyond this you'll be able to start Truffle Dashboard with `truffle dashboard`.
+For reference, more information on using the Truffle Dashboard can be found [here](https://trufflesuite.com/docs/truffle/how-to/use-the-truffle-dashboard/).

 Alternatively, you can skip the installation and fetch (and run) it remotely with `npx truffle dashboard`.